dtv42/YardControl/README.md

    5. Initialize the actuator instance.
    6. Connect to a wlan access point.
       1. If not successful create local AP.
-      2. If local AP cannot be creates, stop.
+      2. If local AP cannot be created, stop.
    7. Get UTC time using NTP.
    8. Setup the HTTP requests.
    9. Start the web server.